 Families need to plan ahead for when a parent’s insurance will no longer cover a young adult.
 It’s a good idea to start the process when your child is between 16 and 18 years old.
 Sit down with your son or daughter and review his or her educational and vocational goals.
 Together you can determine when your child will need his or her own insurance.

-[Steps for Living: Health Insurance]
+[Steps for Living: What Influences Coverage]

 If a young adult is covered as a dependent under a parent’s policy and he or she: